MahmudX/MahmudX/README.md

 - 💬 Ask me about ... -->
 - 📫 How to reach me: mail@mahmudnotes.com `or` mahmudnotes@outlook.com

+- 🔗 My domains - mahmudnotes.com `and` mahmudx.com `or` mahmudx.azurewebsites.net

-- 😄 Pronouns: The 'H' in my name have to cover.
-Computer Ai skips that 'H' and pronouns my name as Mamudul Hasan 😕
+- 😄 Pronouns: The 'H' in my name has to cover.
+Computer Ai skips that 'H' and pronounces my name as Mamudul Hasan 😕

 - ⚡ Fun fact:
   - I can't sleep without closing my eyes.